MOSP-Development/SpaceFire/README.md

 SpaceFire
 =========

-Fully rebased by spacecaker and rebuilded.
+Fully rebased by spacecaker and Androidfire and rebuilded.
 This wil be a replacement of the original android "About Phone" Page.
 In this we have added the extra features:
 Meet the Devs: an option that uses urlimageviewhelper to fetch the "Github" profile pictures and displays them in listview,